-I am thrilled to have partnered with Tiffanie Turner to share her creative process for making these pinata eggs.
+I am thrilled to have partnered with Tiffanie Turner to share her creative process for making these Easter pinata eggs.
 And for those of you in a time crunch, she sells these all year round!

-To start you will need a handful of blown-out jumbo chicken eggs, several feet of floral crepe paper in assorted colors for the fringe, confetti (you can make it from party streamers), baker’s twine or crochet thread for the hangers, household glue, a paintbrush, a little hot glue, and some toothpicks.
+To start your Easter pinata you will need a handful of blown-out jumbo chicken eggs, several feet of floral crepe paper in assorted colors for the fringe, confetti (you can make it from party streamers), baker’s twine or crochet thread for the hangers, household glue, a paintbrush, a little hot glue, and some toothpicks.

-It’s always a good idea to work assembly line style if you’re doing several of these eggs at a time.
+It’s always a good idea to work assembly-line style if you’re doing several of these eggs at a time.
 Blow out and dry your eggs, attach toothpick hangers to all, and then stuff them.
-After that you can sit down to the best part – the decorating!
+After that, you can sit down to the best part – the decorating!
 You can find a simple technique for blowing out eggs right here.

-To decorate, first assemble and attach the hangers.
+First, assemble and attach the hangers.
 Cut twine to desired length and break a toothpick in half.
 Form a loop for the hanger and apply hot glue at the ends, joining them together.
 Then quickly and carefully wrap the ends around the small piece of toothpick.
 Make a hole in the top of an egg just big enough to accommodate the wrapped toothpick and slip it into the hole.
-Holding the hanger at the center of the egg, add a small dot of hot glue to keep it in position where it exits the egg.
+Holding the hanger at the center of the egg, add a small dot of hot glue to keep it in the position where it exits the egg.

-Then stuff the pinatas!
+Then stuff the Easter pinatas!
 Fill each egg with confetti through the hole in the bottom.
 Make the hole just big enough to allow the confetti to fit through without much difficulty.